-P&O written submission of 7 September
+P&O Ferries submission of 16 May 2018

 P&O Ferries began operating a ferry service from Cairnryan to Larne in July 1973, following the purchase of part of the old Cairnryan Military Port at the end of the 1960's.
 Since the route started, there have been significant developments with newer and better vessels introduced and better port facilities and infrastructure to enhance the customer experience.